spinnaker/spinnaker/docs/commands.md

  * `--add-write-permission`: Add this permission to the list of write permissions.
  * `--all-kinds`: (*Default*: `false`) Set the list of kinds to cache and deploy to every kind available to your supplied credentials.
  * `--all-namespaces`: (*Default*: `false`) Set the list of namespaces to cache and deploy to every namespace available to your supplied credentials.
+ * `--cache-threads`: Number of caching agents for this kubernetes account.
+Each agent handles a subset of the namespaces available to this account.
+By default, only 1 agent caches all kinds for all namespaces in the account.
  * `--check-permissions-on-startup`: When false, clouddriver will skip the permission checks for all kubernetes kinds at startup.
 This can save a great deal of time during clouddriver startup when you have many kubernetes accounts configured.
 This disables the log messages at startup about missing permissions.
  * `--clear-context`: (*Default*: `false`) Removes the currently configured context, defaulting to 'current-context' in your kubeconfig.See http://kubernetes.io/docs/user-guide/kubeconfig-file/#context for more information.